alexandrovteam/curatr/README.md

 ## Installation ##
-We recomment installing curatr and its python dependancies inside a virtual environment as follows, Create a convenient directory, for example `curatr' and clone the repository there:
+We recomment installing curatr and its python dependancies inside a virtual environment as follows, Create a convenient directory, for example `curatr` and clone the repository there:
 ```
 mkdir curatr
 cd curatr